SaysockRFQ

 Request quote

-Use the form to start a real B2B production conversation.
-Include company role, quantity, product type, market, packaging, timeline, destination, and any compliance requirements so the first reply can move toward sampling or quotation.
+Use the RFQ route to turn a custom sock idea into a production review brief.
+Include product type, quantity band, target market, material direction, packaging, timeline, destination, and documentation requirements so the first reply can move toward sampling or quotation.

 • Share product type, quantity band, target market, and launch timing

-• Add material preference, packaging needs, and certification requirements
+• Add material direction, packaging needs, destination, and documentation scope

-• Receive a clearer sampling, QC, and shipment path
+• Receive a clearer sampling, QC, pack-out, and shipment path